jbox-web/action_form/README.md

 <% end %>
 ```

-Nested forms and collections can be easily rendered with `fields_for`, etc. Just use Action Form as if it would be an Active Model instance in the view layer.
+Nested forms and collections can be easily rendered with `fields_for`, etc. Just use ActionForm as if it would be an Active Model instance in the view layer.

 ## Syncing Back